-I am not a wildlife photographer, but my few times seeing wild animals in their habitat have been both emotional and illuminating.
+I am not a wildlife photographer, but my few times seeing wild animals in their habitat has been both emotional and illuminating.
 So, as the world at large, and my country, in particular, are still struggling with the pandemic, I figured that hanging out with animals may be a somewhat safe, soothing activity and a way to forget momentarily the various crises the world is engulfed in.

-And, this happens to be the time of the year for the Great Migration in Kenya, the world’s largest migration of wildlife where 2 million animals (primarily wildebeests but also zebras) travel from the Serengeti in Tanzania to the Maasai Mara in Kenya.
+And this happens to be the time of the year for the Great Migration in Kenya, the world’s largest migration of wildlife where 2 million animals (primarily wildebeests but also zebras) travel from the Serengeti in Tanzania to the Maasai Mara in Kenya.
 So, this looked like the perfect opportunity for my first trip abroad in a long time.

 Another exciting moment was when we came across pairs of lions mating.
 I found it interesting to learn that in the wild, the female is the one who takes the initiative when she is receptive to mating (i.e., she does not have a headache).
 After advertising her readiness, she heads out on her own, and the male quickly follows her, sometimes playfully pulling on her tail.
 She then lies down, and after gripping her neck, the male performs his duties rather quickly, in less than 30 seconds.
-In the end, the male roars loudly, and the lioness reacts as well, but I am told they she mostly experiences pain.
-If you miss the whole thing because it went too quickly, no worries, it is repeated 10-15 minutes later, again and again, up to 50 times in a day, probably for 7 days!!!
+In the end, the male roars loudly, and the lioness reacts as well, but I am told that she mostly experiences pain.
+If you miss the whole thing because it went too quickly, no worries, it is repeated 10-15 minutes later, again and again, up to 50 times in a day, probably for seven days!!!

 During this journey, the last feline species I saw was the serval cat, a female with her kitten.
 The serval cat is also a graceful animal with tremendous jumping skills.
 This kitten was undoubtedly ready to play and seemingly determined to get mom involved in his games.